clojure-goes-fast/clj-async-profiler/README.md

 If you are running GNU/Linux, you need to do the following:

-1. Ensure that `perf_event_paranoid` is set to 1:
+1. Ensure that `perf_event_paranoid` is set to 1 or less:

 ```
 $ cat /proc/sys/kernel/perf_event_paranoid
 1
 ```

-If it prints 2, it means you are running a newer Linux kernel.
-You have to set it to 1 to allow async-profiler to use kernel profiling data.
+If it prints 2, you have to set it to 1 to allow async-profiler to use kernel profiling data.

 ```
 $ echo 1 | sudo tee /proc/sys/kernel/perf_event_paranoid